UMD: A Globally Connected University

 - SEVIS Fee: http://www.fmjfee.com

-- Keep receipt or print-out of payment for proof that you paid it for your visa interview.
+- Keep receipt or print-out of payment as proof of payment to present during your interview

 - Schedule a visa appointment/interview